kingsoftcloud/cluster-autoscaler/README.md

 kubectl create -f cluster-autoscaler-standard.yaml
 ```
 ## Notes
-If the `cluster-autoscale` component not scale-up or scale-down for a long time, execute the `kubectl get cm cluster autoscale status - n kube system - o yaml`command to check whether the cluster status is healthy.
+If the `cluster-autoscale` component not scale-up or scale-down for a long time, execute the [kubectl get cm cluster-autoscaler-status  -n kube-system -o yaml ] command to check whether the cluster status is healthy.
 When the number of unready nodes in the cluster reaches a certain level, the cluster will be unhealthy, and the `cluster-autoscal` component will stop scale-up and scale-down.
-Please refer to [How does CA deal with unready nodes?] ( https://github.com/kingsoftcloud/cluster-autoscaler/blob/main/cluster-autoscaler/FAQ.md )
+Please refer to [How does CA deal with unready nodes?]( https://github.com/kingsoftcloud/cluster-autoscaler/blob/main/cluster-autoscaler/FAQ.md )

-If the userdata set in the AS configuration does not take effect, log in to the instance under the corresponding ASG and check whether there are errors in the /var/log/cloud-init.log file.
-Also, please do not edit the userdata in the AS configuration on the AS service page, because the changes will not take effect.
+If the UserData set in the AS configuration does not take effect, log in to the instance under the corresponding ASG and check whether there are errors in the /var/log/cloud-init.log file.
+Also, please do not edit the UserData in the AS configuration on the AS service page, because the changes will not take effect.

 ## Support & Contact Info

 Interested in Cluster Autoscaler on KingSoft Cloud?
 Want to talk?
 Have questions, concerns or great ideas?
 Please reach out to us at `guotiandi@kingsoft.com`.